4-A Solved problem 4-3 for elastic and plastic sections.

 Solved problem 4-3 for elastic and plastic sections.

-This is a solved example 4.3 from prof. Alan Williams’s reference manual.
-It is required to estimate three items Sx, Zx, and shape factor for the Sx, first, we need to evaluate the Y bar, Ymax, and Ix value, the next photos show the two methods for estimating the Ix value, these methods will lead to the same result.
+This is solved example 4.3 from Prof. Alan Williams’s reference manual.
+We need to estimate three items: Sx, Zx, and the shape factor for Sx.
+First, we need to evaluate Ybar, Ymax, and Ix.
+The next photos show the two methods for estimating the Ix value.
+These methods will lead to the same result.

 The first method for Ix estimation.